Rock Island Armory 1911 series

 The Rock Island Armory 1911 series is a product line of single-action recoil operated semi-automatic pistols.

-They are designed and manufactured by Armscor in Marikina, Philippines, and distributed in the United States by Armscor USA, located in Pahrump, Nevada.
-Armscor is an ISO 9001 certified-compliant company.
+Design

-RIA (Rock Island Armory) 1911s are derivative of the US Military G.I.
+RIA (Rock Island Armory) 1911s are derivatives of the US Military G.I.
 M1911-A1, the standard issue US Service pistol from 1911 to 1985.

-Most RIA models are targeted at the low-end price point of the 1911 pistol market and are basic entry level MIL-SPEC versions of the 1911.
+Most RIA models are targeted at the low-end price point of the 1911 pistol market and are basic entry-level MIL-SPEC versions of the 1911.

 However, some models offer additional higher-end features.

-General specifications
+Specifications

 The general specifications for Rock Island Armory 1911 pistols are: